 Baltimore Orioles are agile feeders that comb the high branches of trees in search of insects, flowers and fruit.
 They are acrobatic foragers, clambering across twigs, hanging upside down, and fluttering to extend their reach.
 They also fly out from perches to snatch insects out of the air.
 Because they forage in the treetops, they are more often seen than heard, but males often sing from conspicuous posts at the tops of trees, where their blazing orange breast attracts the eye.
 Both males and females may be glimpsed fluttering among the leaves, and come readily to bird feeders supplied with fruit or nectar.
 Many other birds defend large feeding territories, but orioles defend only the space near their nests, and so you may see several neighboring orioles feeding close to each other.
 When courting, the male displays by hopping around the female, bowing forward and spreading his wings to reveal his orange back.
 A receptive female responds by fanning her tail, lowering and fluttering her wings, and making a chattering call.Back to top

-Baltimore Oriole populations have been declining throughout their range with Canada experiencing over a 3 percent loss per year (resulting in a cumulative loss of 24 percent) between 1966 and 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 12 million, with 82 percent spending part of the year in the U.S., 18 percent breeding in Canada, and 24 percent wintering in or migrating through Mexico.
-They rate a 10 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-Because they breed in North America and winter in Central and South America, Baltimore Orioles are vulnerable to deforestation and habitat loss in many nations; their conservation requires international cooperation.
-Spraying insecticides onto trees not only kills off Baltimore Orioles’ insect food, but may poison the birds directly.
-Orioles and many other songbirds migrate at night, when they can become disoriented by lights or rainstorms and crash into tall structures such as skyscrapers and radio towers.Back to top
+Baltimore Oriole populations have been declining throughout their range by an estimated 0.84% per year for a cumulative decline of 36% between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 12 million.
+They rate a 10 out of 20 on the Continental Concern Score, indicating a species of relatively low conservation concern.
+Because they breed in North America and winter in Central and South America, Baltimore Orioles are vulnerable to deforestation and habitat loss in many different countries and their conservation requires international cooperation.
+Spraying insecticides onto trees not only kills off Baltimore Orioles’ insect prey but may poison the birds directly.
+In addition, Orioles and many other songbirds migrate at night, when they can become disoriented by lights or rainstorms and crash into tall structures such as skyscrapers and radio towers.Back to top